M-Z/bootmenu/README.md

 Ideas
 -----
- * Bind two select menus to make a nested one.
+ * Bind two select menus on the callback to make a nested one.
  ~~~ html
 <div id="selectMenu"></div>
 <div id="selectMenu2"></div>